skyprince999/Project_Samsung/README.md

 * CodeBook.md : *Provides description of the data fields in the tidy data*

+* codebook.r : *R script for preparing the codebook*

 * tidy_data.txt : *Final output!*

 * Readme.md : *This file!*